 Upper GI (gastrointestinal) series or barium swallow.
 This X-ray checks the organs of the top part of your digestive system.
 It checks the esophagus, stomach, and the first part of your small intestine (duodenum).
 You will swallow a metallic fluid called barium.
 Barium coats the organs so that they can be seen on the X-ray.

 Blood tests.
-You will have a test for H. pylori, a type of bacteria that may be in your stomach.
+You may have a test for H. pylori, a type of bacteria that may be in your stomach.
+This test is not commonly done.
 Another test will check for anemia.
 You can get anemia when you don’t have enough red blood cells.
-Sometimes you may have low levels of certain vitamins and need to take a dietary supplements.
+Sometimes you may have low levels of certain vitamins and need to take dietary supplements.

 How is gastritis treated?